alessandroenea/idem-tutorials/idem-community/HOWTO-Shibboleth/Identity-Provider/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Fedora-Linux-with-Apache-+-Jetty.md

 To be able to follow these steps, you need to have followed the previous steps on `persistent` NameID generation.

-### Strategy A - Computed mode - using the computed persistent NameID - Recommended
+### Computed mode - using the computed persistent NameID - Recommended

 1. Become ROOT: